 Terms of Sale

-The successful bid at the auction MAY be subject to court confirmation.
-A noticing procedure called; “Notice Of Proposed Action” (NOPA) may be utilized in place of court confirmation.
+- A noticing procedure called; “Notice of Proposed Action” (NOPA) may be utilized in place of court confirmation.
 The (NOPA) allows the administrator of the estate to advise all noticed parties that the sale of real property has taken place with a description of the price and terms of sale.
 This procedure allows the administrator to move more quickly through the legal process in obtaining acceptances from all noticed parties.
-The (NOPA) also provides the buyer an opportunity to close more quickly if you so desire.
 If the (NOPA) is utilized, a petition to the court to confirm the sale will not take place.
 This would eliminate the over-bid procedure inherent to the court confirmation process.

-The procedure to confirm a sale in court will ALWAYS be an option and at the discretion of the Public Administrator at anytime.
+The procedure to confirm a sale in court (Court Confirmation) will ALWAYS be an option and at the discretion of the Public Administrator at any time.

 Please be advised that you are basing your purchase of an offered property solely on your findings and research, that you have satisfied yourself as to the zoning, usage’s, physical condition inside and out, size and other information that might affect your decision to purchase this property.
 You understand that you are buying this property in “AS IS” condition with no warranties, usage’s or conditions, (physical or otherwise), written, implied or expressed by the San Diego County Public Administrator’s Office and its agents or employees.

-A real estate broker who registers a client with the Public Administrator and who attends and remains with his client during the auction, will generally receive a commission of 2.5% of the purchase price, awarded by the court.
-In the event this client becomes the successful bidder, the commission will be paid at the close of escrow.
+A real estate broker or agent who represents a buyer will generally receive a commission of 2.5% of the purchase price, awarded by the court.
+Commission will be paid at the close of escrow.
 The real estate broker or agent must register their buyer before the start of the auction.
-The licensee will NOT be entitled to share in the commission if he or she is buying as a principal or intends to share the commission with the principal.
+The licensee will NOT be entitled to a commission if the licensee is buying as a principal or intends to share the commission with the principal.
 It is not required for a buyer to be represented by a real estate broker or agent.

-The San Diego County Probate Referees appraise all properties at this auction.
+The San Diego County Probate Referees appraise all listed properties.
 Referees are assigned to each estate by the Superior Court of California, and are not affiliated with the Public Administrators office.

 All descriptions and information are derived from reliable sources, but no guarantee is expressed or implied.
 Announcements made on the day of sale will take precedence.